Betorresmo/Meteo/README.md

 ### 💡 Functionalities

 - Location is identified automatically (must allow browser to access location)
-- User can see the local temperature (updated every 3 hours)
+- User can see the local temperature
 - By clicking on the temperature, the user can switch between celcius and fahrenheit
 - A small description of the current weather is shown below the temperature
 - User can scroll down to see details about the weather